ozayakcan/discord-bot/README.md

 CHANNEL_IDS = '["1234567890123", "1234567890456"]' // Channel ids for chat func will work.
 Don't forget to define inside quotes for .env file.
 For replit remove quotes.

-LANGUAGE_CODE = 'fr' // Copy lang/en.json and rename it to your language code.
 TRANSLATE = 'True' // Translates chat messages if True.
 If not specified or False it will not translate chat messages.
 ```